HoTT/Coq-HoTT/STYLE.md

 `IsHSet`, `IsHProp`, and `Contr` are notations for `IsTrunc 0`, `IsTrunc -1`, and `IsTrunc -2` respectively.
-Since `IsTrunc` is defined recursively with contractibility as the pase case, there is a bit of magic involving a definition called `Contr_internal`; see the comments in `Overture.v`.
+Since `IsTrunc` is defined recursively with contractibility as the base case, there is a bit of magic involving a definition called `Contr_internal`; see the comments in `Overture.v`.